Updated on October 25, 2025

 New York City’s fabulous shopping gets an upgrade during the holidays thanks to stunning window displays.
 (Photo credit: Phil Roeder)

 New York is one of the best places in the world to get your holiday shopping done!
-From the one-of-a-kind boutiques of areas like Soho to the high-end designers of the Upper East Side to the massive chain stores of Times Square, you’re guaranteed to be able to check off everyone on your list without leaving the city.
-Besides the convenience, shopping in New York during the holidays is also a treat due to the incredible holiday window displays some of NYC’s famous stores create.
-Grab a coffee and make a day out of strolling along Fifth Avenue where most of the best window displays are located.
-Department stores like Bloomingdales and Saks Fifth Avenue as well as designer boutiques like Bergdorf Goodman, Tiffany & Co. and Louis Vuitton typically create some of the most dazzling displays (p.s.: keep an eye out for our holiday window display guide coming soon!).
+From the unique boutiques of Soho to the luxury designers of the Upper East Side and the massive chain stores of Times Square, you’ll find everything you need to cross off your list without ever leaving the city.
+Beyond its convenience, holiday shopping in New York is an experience in itself thanks to the spectacular holiday window displays stores set up.
+Grab a warm drink and stroll along Fifth Avenue, where department stores like Bloomingdale’s and Saks Fifth Avenue, along with designer names such as Bergdorf Goodman, Tiffany & Co., and Louis Vuitton, unveil some of the most dazzling storefronts each season.
+Explore some of them in our walking tour of New York’s spectacular holiday window displays!

-Holiday shows to dazzle and delight
+Holiday Shows to Dazzle and Delight

 Image of the Radio City Rockettes performing in the Radio City Christmas Spectacular